AR-47/SpotifyClone/README.md

 - **Improved Responsiveness**: Optimize design for an enhanced mobile experience.
 - **Dark Mode**: Add a toggle for light and dark themes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to contribute by submitting issues or pull requests.
-Enjoy exploring the Spotify Clone project!